Israel these days seems to be increasingly at odds with a good portion of the rest of the world. In just the past few months it has quarreled with:

 “Whether Zameret advocates Wallstrom’s demise explicitly or implicitly is hardly important,” comments Silverstein.
 “Even if you accept the argument that he isn’t explicit, clearly the reason Bernadotte failed in his mission is that Jewish terrorists assassinated him.
 When you say you wish her intentions to be defeated just as his were, the line between murder and political defeat becomes exceedingly murky.”

-The mayors were planning to attend a conference in the Scandinavian country in March, but recently announced they have cancelled, while former Foreign Minister Avigdor Lieberman has also called for a boycott of Ikea.
+The mayors were planning to attend a conference in the Scandinavian country in March but recently announced they have canceled, while former Foreign Minister Avigdor Lieberman has also called for a boycott of Ikea.

 War With Spain

 In November of last year, a Spanish judge issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and six other officials in connection with Israel’s 2010 raid on the Gaza Freedom Flotilla, a violent episode in international waters that resulted in the deaths of 10 people.

 The warrants were issued by Judge Jose de la Mata, and in effect meant that should any of the seven officials set foot on Spanish soil they would be subject to arrest.

 “Spain is just the latest member of the international community to accuse Israel of war crimes and pursue Israeli officials over the affair,” the Jerusalem Post reported at the time.
 And that is indeed correct.
 Both South Africa and Turkey had previously issued similar warrants.

 Predictably, the Israeli government expressed hostility and outrage.

 “We consider it to be a provocation,” said an Israeli foreign ministry spokesperson.
 “We are working with the Spanish authorities to get it canceled.
 We hope it will be over soon.”